TUM-DSE/research-work-info/talk/TALK-README.md

     10. Evaluation
     11. Conclusion

+- In general, "less is more" -- We like simple and clean slides.

 ## Length

-- Please prepare for **at most 15 mins**.
+- Please prepare your talk for **at most 15 mins**.
 This time limit will be strictly enforced.

-- In addition, please allocate 5 mins for Q&A and discussion
+- In addition, please allocate 5 mins for Q&A and discussion.

 - The total time should not exceed 20 mins.